Jack Whitehall: Television and radio career

+Whitehall often worked with the late actor Archie Lyndhurst, the only child of Nicholas Lyndhurst, an actor, who is best known for his role as Rodney Trotter in the BBC sitcom Only Fools and Horses.
+Lyndhurst played Young Jack in the second episode in the second series of the Sky1 Christmas comedy-drama, Little Crackers.
+The episode, "Jack Whitehall's Little Cracker: Daddy's Little Princess", was broadcast on 18 December 2011.
+Lyndhurst played Little Jack Whitehall in the ITV television variety show, Tonight at the London Palladium, in the episode broadcast on 28 September 2014.
+Lyndhurst played Young Alfie Wickers in the BBC Three sitcom, Bad Education.
+The episode, "The Exam", was broadcast on 14 October 2014.
+Lyndhurst played Young Jack Whitehall in the short film, Jack Whitehall Gets Around: Intro, which was released on 24 November 2014.

 In February 2011, Whitehall was featured on Comedy Central Presents Jack Whitehall in the United States.
 In March, he appeared on the BBC football programme Final Score, reporting on Arsenal's 0–0 draw with Sunderland at the Emirates Stadium.
 From March until May, Whitehall returned as a regular performer for the second series of Channel 4's Stand Up for the Week together with Andi Osho, Kevin Bridges and Rich Hall, joined for the new series by Jon Richardson.
 In March, Whitehall and Bridges presented Jack and Kevin's Comic Relief Lock-In, which took the Comic Relief show through to the early hours of the morning with a selection of the best comedy clips of the last couple of years.
 In May 2011, he made his début appearance on a U.S. chatshow, interviewed by Ellen DeGeneres, on The Ellen DeGeneres Show.
 In June, Whitehall featured on the second annual Channel 4's Comedy Gala, which had been filmed in May.
 In June, he made a seventh appearance on 8 Out of 10 Cats.